 3) They Fall Apart: After dozens and dozens of uses, this hasn’t happened yet.
 I’ve seen pictures of wool dryer balls cut open and some are tightly packed while others are almost hollow.
 Again, this likely depends on the brand you choose.

 4) They Don’t Work: Some people swear they have static and no reduction in drying time.
 I can only go by personal experience here.
 While we really didn’t see a reduction in drying time, it could be some folks are overstuffing their dryers or drying their clothes too long.
+To reduce static, I’ve read that you can attach a large safety pin to each dryer ball but we have not tried this, so I can’t verify if it works.

 CONCLUSION: Wool Dryer balls are definitely worth looking into if you want a reusable natural product and are concerned about dryer sheet chemicals.
 For our family, they work!